 At the outset, yoga seems an easy enough activity.
 Just a mat, maybe some blocks, a bottle of water, and some space to get your asanas on.
 However, that’s just skimming the surface, as yoga is actually a pretty precise discipline, with a few technical requirements that are crucial to a successful (and safe) practice.
 The first rule of order is a proper mat.
 No matter whether you’re a hardcore yogi with regular practice, or a casual, once-a-month yoga class goer, a good yoga mat is one piece of workout equipment definitely worth having in your stash.
 But with no shortage of options to choose from, how do you pick one?

 Before choosing a mat, consider where you’re going to be doing your downward dog-ing, more specifically, “Keep in mind the type of floor the mat is going on,” suggests Chicago-based fitness and yoga instructor, Karla Beltchenko.
 If it’s any type of hard flooring (wood, cement, tile), she recommends opting for a thicker mat.
 A cushiony mat is also a must if you have sensitive knees or wrists, as well as if you’re going to be using it for other workouts where you’ll be kneeling or on your back, such as barre or Pilates she adds.

 Consider the surface of the mat, too: “If you’re practicing in a heated room, or you just tend to work up a sweat during home practice, look for a mat that features a non-slip surface or extra grip,” advises Beltchenko.

 Check out our picks of the best yoga mats below to find your perfect MATch (sorry, we couldn’t help ourselves).

 For novices and experts alike, this mat is an all-around great pick.
 A six-millimeter thickness makes for plenty of cushion, though it’s still lightweight enough to make carrying it around a breeze.
-A sticky, non-slip texture prevents sliding, and it’s also made of non-toxic PVC and free of six different harmful chemicals.
+A sticky, non-slip texture prevents sliding, and its safe PVC is free of six different harmful chemicals.
 Yoga newbs will also appreciate that you get a free downloadable yoga workout with the mat, the perfect way to get started on your yoga journey.